kirkhu/W_English_WRO2023_FE-Shinan-Fire-On-All-Cylinders/t-photos/README.md

 Team's photos
 ====
-The one to the left is Hu,Yun-Ruie in 11th grade.
+The one to the left is Hu,Yun-Rueiin 11th grade.

 The one in the meddle is JHAO,JHEN-BO in 10th grade.